 Changes in Authorship: Requests to add / remove an author or to re-arrange the author names are acceptable from the corresponding author of the paper before its acceptance for publication.
 If the author order changes from the initial submission during peer reviewing, the corresponding author must provide evidence of approval by all the authors.
 If an author is being added after the initial submission, the corresponding author must provide an explanation of the addition as well as approval by all the initial authors and approval of the author being added.

-2. Login as author, then in upper menu click on 'USER HOME', then start New Submission.
+2. Login as author, then in upper left menu click on 'Make a new Submission'.

 6. Upload MS Word .doc file with manuscript text.
 File exceeding 9 Mb cannot be uploaded.

 7. Step-by-step fill in all boxes with information on manuscript requested, including names and institutions of all authors, summary and keywords.